sskibin22/FeatCode/README.md

 ## Creating the PROBLEMS database with SQLite and Python
 At this point I could run fc_code/init_problems_db.py to initialize and populate the PROBLEMS table using the sqlite3 library and the "data/default_urls.txt" data file.

+## Front-End Development
+Python's tkinter library (along with some third-party versions of tkinter including customtkinter and tkhtmlview) are used for the GUI development of the FeatCode application.
+More details on the FCGUI class can be seen in the comments of 'fc_gui/layout.py'.

+## Application Usage
+This section lists all of the features FeatCode provides and explains how to use them within the application.

+### Here is